 Efforts in the department focus on three distinct areas: 1) macular degeneration: prevention and treatment, 2) glaucoma: new diagnostic and therapeutic initiatives, and 3) corneal disease: new approaches to cornea transplant and wound repair.

-New Initiatives Maintaining its commitment to advancing the cause of blindness prevention, the department is creating new programs: 1) stem cell initiatives in corneal diseases and the treatment of macular and other retinal degenerations, 2) a congenital eye disease center, inaugurated in 2008, called the UC Davis Center Health System for Children’s Sight, for the management of serious vision problems in children, and 3) a Diagnostic Imaging Center for the diagnosis and management of retinal diseases and visual loss from glaucoma and other optic neuropathies, and 4) nanotechnology for the treatment of glaucoma and macular degeneration.
+Maintaining its commitment to advancing the cause of blindness prevention, the department is creating new programs: 1) stem cell initiatives in corneal diseases and the treatment of macular and other retinal degenerations, 2) a congenital eye disease center, inaugurated in 2008, called the UC Davis Center Health System for Children’s Sight, for the management of serious vision problems in children, and 3) a Diagnostic Imaging Center for the diagnosis and management of retinal diseases and visual loss from glaucoma and other optic neuropathies, and 4) nanotechnology for the treatment of glaucoma and macular degeneration.

 Funding for Research